A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Introduction

 for \emph{any} $w\in \Z_+$ and also for the limiting case as $w\to \infty$.
-Therefore, no matter how complicated the distribution of the linear sketch may be, the sum $X^{(1)}+\cdots + X^{(w)}$ will converge\footnote{with a proper normalization depending on $X$ and $w$} to some well-behaved limiting random process.
-For the \textsf{AMS} sketch~\cite{alon1996space}, $X$ happens to be sub-gaussian and therefore the normalized sum converges to a Gaussian.
+Therefore, no matter how complicated the distribution of the linear sketch may be, the sum $X^{(1)}+\cdots + X^{(w)}$ will converge to some well-behaved limiting distribution, with a proper normalization depending on $X$ and $w$.
+For the \textsf{AMS} sketch~\cite{alon1996space}, $X$ happens to be sub-Gaussian and therefore the normalized sum converges to a Gaussian.
 For Indyk's~\cite{indyk2006stable} stable sketch, $X$ is $\alpha$-stable, and therefore the normalized sum remains $\alpha$-stable.
 These are merely two special cases of L\'evy processes.
-In general, if $X=(X_t)_{t\in \R_+}$ is a L\'evy process, then $X^{(1)}+\cdots + X^{(w)} = (X^{(1)}_t+\cdots + X^{(w)}_t)_{t\in \R_+}\sim (X_{wt})_{t\in \R_+}$.
-Thus summing i.i.d.~L\'evy processes is equivalent to simply \emph{rescaling time}.
-After normalizing the time scale,\footnote{To see how this ``time normalization'' generalizes the typical scalar normalization of stable variables, note that for $\alpha$-stable variables, the normalization is $w^{-1/\alpha}(X^{(1)}+\cdots + X^{(w)})$, which is equivalent to scale the time down by $w$ since $w^{-1/\alpha}X_{wt}\sim X_t$ if $(X_t)_{t\in\R_+}$ is $\alpha$-stable.} we see L\'evy processes are stable under i.i.d.~sums.
+In general, if $X=(X_t)_{t\geq 0}$ is a L\'evy process, then by the stationary and independent increments properties, $X^{(1)}+\cdots + X^{(w)} = (X^{(1)}_t+\cdots + X^{(w)}_t)_{t\geq 0}\sim (X_{wt})_{t\geq 0}$.
+In other words, \emph{summing} i.i.d.~L\'evy processes is equivalent to simply \emph{rescaling time}.
+After normalizing the time scale,\footnote{To see how this ``time normalization'' generalizes the typical scalar normalization of stable variables, note that for $\alpha$-stable variables, the normalization is $w^{-1/\alpha}(X^{(1)}+\cdots + X^{(w)})$, which is equivalent to scale the time down by $w$ since $w^{-1/\alpha}X_{wt}\sim X_t$ if $(X_t)_{t\geq 0}$ is $\alpha$-stable.} we see L\'evy processes are stable under i.i.d.~sums.
 L\'evy processes therefore form a mathematical closure of linear sketches in terms of their limiting distributions.

 In practice it usually suffices to construct some algorithmically simple random projection in the \emph{domain of attraction} of the limiting process.
-For example, the \textsf{AMS} sketch for estimating $L_2$ does not need to explicitly use Gaussians in its projection; Rademacher ($\{-1,1\}$) random variables suffice.
+For example, the \textsf{AMS} sketch for estimating $F_2$ does not need to explicitly use Gaussians in its projection; Rademacher ($\{-1,1\}$) random variables suffice.
 For a \emph{prototypical solution}, it is convenient to consider linear sketches with projection sampled directly from L\'evy processes.
 The distribution of the sketch will always lie in the space of L\'evy processes and is therefore easier to track.